SchrodingerZhu/area-exam-survey/writing/main.typ

 An emerging challenge lies in efficiently managing memory resources for functional languages.
 Essentially, the memory management policy must address rapid allocations and deallocations to enhance memory reuse and locality.
 In a general context, global allocators strive to adapt to these patterns by establishing various levels of free lists, as discussed in @locality-alloc @leijen2019mimalloc @snmalloc.
 Functional programming, distinguished by its inherent immutability, requires even more frequent memory reuse to accommodate its specific needs.

 The memory resources of functional languages are typically managed by garbage collectors.
 Depending on different user scenarios, various implementations may configure their collection algorithms with distinct characteristics, as evidenced by the diverse approaches in @haskell, @ocaml, @ocaml-pm, @erlang-1, and @erlang-2.
 Despite these differences, these advanced collection algorithms universally adopt generational approaches, underscoring the significance of locality and efficient memory reuse in frequently accessed (hot) regions.
-Recently developed languages like Koka and Lean 4 have illuminated the potential of combining RC-based (Reference Counting) runtime and reuse analysis to achieve in-place mutability within a purely functional environment, as indicated by @lean-4 @perceus @frame-limited @fp2.
+Recently developed languages like Koka and Lean 4 have illuminated the potential of combining Rc-based (Reference Counting) runtime and reuse analysis to achieve in-place mutability within a purely functional environment, as indicated by @lean-4 @perceus @frame-limited @fp2.
 Researchers have termed this innovative approach as the "functional-but-in-place" (FBIP) paradigm.

 This work examines the characteristics of functional programming alongside previous research in the domain of memory management and reuse analysis.
-By conducting case studies, this study aims to provide a comprehensive understanding of the essence of memory reuse, as well as the advantages and disadvantages of the new RC-based methods.
-Furthermore, by proposing a high-level runtime in Rust, this work will suggest potential enhancements to address existing challenges in reuse analysis and the RC-based runtime framework.
+By conducting case studies, this study aims to provide a comprehensive understanding of the essence of memory reuse, as well as the advantages and disadvantages of the new Rc-based methods.
+Furthermore, by proposing a high-level runtime in Rust, this work will suggest potential enhancements to address existing challenges in reuse analysis and the Rc-based runtime framework.

 = Functional Programming
 == A Brief Overview